 These worries and concerns among workers are not only causing motivation and productivity to decline, but also can pose a severe threat to workplace safety if workers are preoccupied with these thoughts and are unable to focus exclusively on the task at hand.
 That’s why transparency is essential.

 Workplace transparency is a topic of great debate.
-While some organizations believe that transparency is key to boosting motivation and productivity while generating a strong and loyal workforce, others are keen to limit information sharing to a need-to-know basis.
+While some organizations believe that transparency is key to boosting motivation and productivity while generating a strong, loyal workforce, others are keen to limit information sharing to a need-to-know basis.

 While there is no universal right or wrong approach, construction managers may wish to provide additional company resources, share project and client information, or provide regular updates on company health to alleviate some of these concerns and provide greater peace of mind for workers so that they can carry out their tasks with confidence.